Ken O'Neal

-Kenneth Adrian O'Neal (born June 21, 1962) is a former American football tight end who played one season for the New Orleans Saints.
-He also played in the USFL.
+Kenneth Adrian O'Neal (born June 21, 1962) is an American former professional football tight end who played one season for the New Orleans Saints of the National Football League (NFL).
+He also played in the United States Football League (USFL) for the Michigan Panthers and Los Angeles Express.

 Early life and college

-Ken O'Neal was born on June 21, 1962 in San Francisco, California.
+Ken O'Neal was born on June 21, 1962, in San Francisco, California.
 He went to high school at Berkeley (CA); He went to college at Idaho State.